 - The trees don’t shoot back and half the time you miss anyhow.

-- There are valid and normal reasons for owning guns, yet I almost never hear them stated by anyone who owns on average 7 guns.
+- There are valid and normal reasons for owning guns, yet I almost never hear them stated by anyone.

 - Your reasons so often given sound like excuses, not reasons.